Philip the Arab and Christianity: Text, sources, and interpretation

 In Shahîd's reconstruction, this event took place at Antioch on 13 April 244, while the emperor was on his way back to Rome from the Persian front.
 The 12th-century Byzantine historian Zonaras repeats the story.

 Eusebius introduces his account of Philip's visit with the words κατέχει λόγος' (katechei logos).
 The precise meaning of these words in modern European languages has been contested.
-Ernst Stein, in an account challenging the veracity of Eusebius' narrative, translated the phrase as "gerüchte", or "rumor"; the scholar John Gregg translated it as "the saying goes".
+Ernst Stein, in an account challenging the veracity of Eusebius's narrative, translated the phrase as "gerüchte", or "rumor"; the scholar John Gregg translated it as "the saying goes".
 Other renderings are possible, however; modern English translations of the Historia Ecclesiastica have "it is recorded" or "it is reported", as in the translation quoted above.
 The historian Robin Lane Fox, who translates logos as "story" or "rumor" in scare quotes, emphasizes that Eusebius draws a distinction between his "story" about Philip and the other material in the passage.

-The substantiative issue involved is the nature of Eusebius' source; where "gerüchte" suggests hearsay (Frend explains that Eusebius' κατέχει λόγος' "usually means mere suggestion"), "it is recorded" suggests documentation.
-Given that Eusebius' major sources for 3rd-century history were written records, Shahîd contends that the typical translation misrepresents the original text.
+The substantiative issue involved is the nature of Eusebius's source; where "gerüchte" suggests hearsay (Frend explains that Eusebius's κατέχει λόγος' "usually means mere suggestion"), "it is recorded" suggests documentation.
+Given that Eusebius's major sources for 3rd-century history were written records, Shahîd contends that the typical translation misrepresents the original text.
 His source here is probably one of the two letters from Origen to Philip and Marcia Otacilia Severa, Philip's wife, mentioned at 6.36.3.
 Shahîd argues that an oral source is unlikely given that Eusebius composed his Historia in Caesarea and not Antioch; but others, like Stein and theologian Arthur Cushman McGiffert, editor and translator of the Historia for the Select Library of Nicene and Post-Nicene Fathers, contend nonetheless that the story has an oral source.